-The Council is concerned about the potential impact of minerals sites being left unworked and unrestored for long periods and will encourage all operators to try to reduce the likelihood of this occurring.
+The council is concerned about the potential impact of minerals sites being left unworked and unrestored for long periods and will encourage all operators to try to reduce the likelihood of this occurring.
 The policy stresses the need for restoration to be carried out in the shortest possible time, at the earliest opportunity, to a timescale to be agreed with the Council.

 The policy includes a need criterion.
-The Council will have regard to factors such as the landbank for crushed rock, land allocations and the deliverability of existing permitted reserves, in considering the need issue for planning applications.
-The Local Plan includes some allocated areas for mineral working, notably to facilitate extensions to existing quarries; (see policies LP135 and LP146).
-The Council will monitor the landbank annually and aim to maintain a ten-year landbank, as indicated in policy SP12.
+The council will have regard to factors such as the landbank for crushed rock, land allocations and the deliverability of existing permitted reserves, in considering the need issue for planning applications.
+The Local Plan includes some allocated areas for mineral working, notably to facilitate extensions to existing quarries; (see Policy LP13 and Policy LP14).
+The council will monitor the landbank annually and aim to maintain a ten-year landbank, as indicated in Policy SP12.